abaybektursun/productivity/macos_blocker/README.md

-# MacSiteBlock — System-Level Website Blocker
+# blocker — System-Level Website Blocker

-MacSiteBlock is a simple macOS script that blocks (or unblocks) specified domains at the **system level** by editing your `/etc/hosts` file.
+blocker is a simple macOS script that blocks (or unblocks) specified domains at the **system level** by editing your `/etc/hosts` file.
 It’s especially useful for productivity, parental controls, or just limiting distractions.

 ---